International Employment Laws

 However, the employer should submit relevant documentation to the Immigration and Naturalisation Service (IND) if you agree on the Single Permit instead.
 The Immigration and Naturalization Service will then consult with the Netherlands Employees Insurance Agency about the employee’s permits.

-The employee will receive two documents allowing them to live and work in the Netherlands.
-These documents will outline the employer that the employee can work for and the conditions to do so.
+The employee will receive two documents that serve as a work visa for the Netherlands - these allow them to live and work in the Netherlands.
+The documents will also outline the employer that the employee can work for and the conditions to do so.

-Not every employer can be a sponsor, or start the process for the work permit.
+Not every employer can be a sponsor or start the process of sorting out Netherlands visa requirements for their employee.
 To do so, they need to be recognized sponsors.

 Immigration and Naturalization Service distinguishes the two.
 The employer needs to start the process of becoming a recognized sponsor before they start the visa process.

 The process for becoming a recognized sponsor requires the employer to be registered at the Commercial Register in the Netherlands.
 The Immigration and Naturalization Service will check the company’s solvency and other aspects.
-The IND will check whether the company can comply with all of its financial obligations long term.
+The IND will check whether the company can comply with all its long-term financial obligations.

 The Netherlands also publishes more than 30,000 seasonal labor job posts each year.
-These jobs are mainly in farming and agriculture.
+This is another Netherlands work visa you can apply for.
+Keep in mind - these jobs are mainly in farming and agriculture.
 This is why the Netherlands has set work experience or seasonal labor permits.

 The employer will obtain the seasonal labor permits for the employee.

 Another option for employees is to rely on a “regular paid work” permit to live and work in the Netherlands.
-Similarly to the work permit, employees must have a job offer from an employer in the Netherlands.
+Similarly to the Netherlands work visa and permit, employees must have a job offer from an employer in the Netherlands.

 The employer needs to prove that no EU or EEA citizens applied for the role first.
 They also need to offer employees compensation higher than the minimum hourly wage.
 The minimum hourly wage stands at €13.27.